 I was glad to see your question.
 That is a problem in my family.
 One member couldn't ride Test Track.
 I look forward to the replies.

 Hidden Mickey - Historical fiction about Walt that mixes action and mystery with time travel and fantasy!
 Tweens to adults will enjoy these novels.
-And now, gamebooks to play in Disneyland and WDW Magic Kingdom!
+And now, three gamebooks to play in Disneyland, DCA and WDW Magic Kingdom!

-Check out my five action/adventure novels about Walt's lost diary and his epic quest.
+Check out my six action/adventure novels about Walt's lost diary and his epic quest.
 Visit my blog page!